samcaf/Energy-Weighted-Observable-Correlators/README.md

 ### <a name="setup"></a> Setup

-To set up, go to the Makefile.inc file and edit the locations of the dependencies to ensure they are accurate for your system.
+To set up, go to the ``Makefile.inc`` file and edit the locations of the dependencies to ensure they are accurate for your system.
 Then, it should be enough to use the  ``make`` command of the main directory of this project.
+This should prepare the executables and scripts that I have been using to understand EWOCS.

+I note that I follow the unconventional choice of using the fish shell language in most of these scripts; sorry for any inconvenience.

 ### <a name="vis"></a> Visualization
 To visualize an example event, try ``./scripts/vis_event_single.sh --process qcd --level parton`` from the main directory.
 Other options can also be provided; look at this script and the functions it calls to find out more: ``cat scripts/vis_events_single.sh``.